EsankiThambawita/internship-starter/README.md

 # 🧩 Prismic + Next.js Website

 This project is a **dynamic website built with Next.js, Prismic CMS, and Slice Machine**, designed to make content management and updates simple for non-technical users.
-It allows editors to easily update text, images, and add new items (such as blog posts or services) directly from Prismic — without needing code changes.
+It allows editors to easily update text, images, and add new items (such as blog posts or services) directly from Prismic, without needing code changes.

 ---